Sydney-Informatics-Hub/intro-git/notebooks/01_intro.md

 The vast, vast majority of developers of both open-source and commercial software today use git as their version control system of choice - which is why we are teaching it in this course, and use it across all of our projects at SIH.

-## What we'll cover in this workshop

-We're going to introduce Git and show you how it can be used at a couple of different levels.

-In the first sections we'll create a local git repository, and use it to keep track of changes to a simple program.

-We'll then learn how to push code from our local git onto GitHub, and how GitHub can be used to share your code with a collaborator.

-In the third section, we'll learn about branches, and how they can be used to maintain different versions of the same code, and help to organise your team's software development.

-And in the final section, we'll show you how to fork a repository and create a pull request - this is how Git and GitHub are used to manage contributions to open source software projects.